ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 ---

-# Start A Refugium FROM ZERO
+# How to Start a Refugium – From Zero and Scarcity

 ### How to Start a Refugium – from Zero and with Limited Resources 🌱